cjeong1021/EID101/SPOTRA/Miscellaneous/PresentationPlan.md

-﻿Breakdown of stuff we have to do for a great grade (not script):
+GROUP MEETING 10/DECEMBER

+FINAL PLAN TO TIE UP EID 101 SPOTRA AND GET EVERYTHING TOGETHER (RESPONSIBILITIES OF EACH TEAM MEMBER)

-0) Github- The most key element.
+0. Github- The most key element.
 Please upload ALL data in an organized manner to Github.
 Basically just upload stuff in folders headed with the headers in the list below form 1-10, showing all the information that went into the stuff.
-Example: Brainstorming, Value Props etc.
+Example: Brainstorming, Value Props etc. (Thursday deadline)

 1. Kickstarter - JAI (Tuesday Deadline) -